xrtlibrary/xrtlibrary-traverse/README.md

 Validate the string by given character table.

 <u>Exception(s)</u>:
- - *Traverse.ParameterError*: Raised if the character table is not string.
+ - *Traverse.ParameterError*: The character table is not string.
- - *Traverse.FormatError*: Raised when the inner string mismatched with the character table.
+ - *Traverse.FormatError*: The inner string mismatched with the character table.
- - *Traverse.TypeError*: Raised when the inner object is not string.
+ - *Traverse.TypeError*: The inner object is not string.

 <u>Parameter(s)</u>:
  - charTable (*String*): The character table.